Drobow/e-commerce-/README.md

-# e-commerce- you can find each and every tags in html and overwall component's of css thorough this project.
+# e-commerce- you can find each and every tags in html and overall component's of css thorough this project.